luisfmgoncalves/docker/README.md

-This project contains a series of docker-compose files that can be used to spin up docker containers with different tools.
+Collection of docker-compose files used to spin up docker containers with different tools.

-It is assumed that you have [docker](https://www.docker.com/get-started#h_installation) and [compose](https://docs.docker.com/compose/install/) installed on you machine.
+It is assumed that [docker](https://www.docker.com/get-started#h_installation) and [compose](https://docs.docker.com/compose/install/) are installed.